 What is NCC doing to protect habitat for this species?

-The big brown bat occurs in several natural areas where the Nature Conservancy of Canada (NCC) has properties, including the Rocky Mountain Trench and South Selkirks in British Columbia, Happy Valley Forest, Ottawa Valley, Rice Lake Plains and Southern Norfolk Sand Plain in Ontario.
+The big brown bat occurs in several natural areas where the Nature Conservancy of Canada (NCC) has properties, including the Rocky Mountain Trench and West Kootenay in British Columbia and Happy Valley Forest, Ottawa Valley, Rice Lake Plains and Southern Norfolk Sand Plain in Ontario.
 In Quebec, they can be found in the northern Green Mountains.
 In Saskatchewan, this species occurs in East Parklands, Milk River Basin, West Boreal Transition, Upper Qu’Appelle, West Parklands and Moose Mountain.
 By protecting parts of these natural areas, NCC is helping to create viable habitat where bats can hibernate, forage and raise their young.